Editor’s note: this article was reviewed and revised December 2, 2021.

 - Loss of liquids/solids from mouth when eating or drinking

 - Holding food in mouth/cheeks or residual food in mouth after meals

 - Coughing or choking during meals or when swallowing medications

 - Complaints of difficulty or pain with swallowing

 Any of these noted signs or symptoms should be documented in the medical record so they can be accurately coded on the MDS at K0100.

 In addition, the definition of a mechanically altered diet at K0510C must be carefully reviewed.
-This mechanically altered diet can be given as part of meals or snacks, or even just as a trial with the speech therapist.
+This mechanically altered diet can be given as part of meals or snacks.
 The RAI User’s Manual defines a mechanically altered diet as “a diet specifically prepared to alter the texture or consistency of food to facilitate oral intake.”
 The key point is that the alteration of the food is to facilitate oral intake, so intake must be by mouth.
 Because only alterations to the resident’s diet apply, crushed medications would not qualify.
-All parts of the medical record, including nurse’s notes and speech therapy documentation, must be reviewed to ensure an accurate MDS.
+All parts of the medical record must be reviewed to ensure an accurate MDS.